sami-shah-210504/My-Projects/AI or ML Projects/Student Churn Prediction Model/README.md

 ├── churn_model.pkl         # Trained ML model
 │
-├── output/                 # Predictions will be saved in a CSV file in this folder │   └── predictions.csv     # This file is created after running the main.py file ├── main.py                 # Driver code
+├── output/                 # Predictions will be saved in a CSV file in this folder │   └── predictions.csv     # CSV File Containing Predictions │   └── tree_visualization.png     # Image file containing a tree visualisation for the prediciton pathway of the model.
+│   └── feature_importance.png     # Image file containing the visualisation for the importance of each feature in the model.
+├── main.py                 # Driver code
 │
 ├── dependencies.txt        # Required Python packages